dragonrossa/PAW-Person-at-Work/README.md

 **Projekt**

-`Insert some projekt and change those details.`
+`Insert some project and change those details.`

 **Ticket**